MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## RTRIM([string])

-removes whitespace from the end of the string
+Removes whitespace from the end of the string.

 **Parameters:**